Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

-Combining the two equivalences, it follows that $Y$ admits distinct divisors $\cC_1$ and $\cC_2$ for $\cO_Y(1)$ if and only if the projective structure is flat. \end{prop} The case of $Y$ fibering over $\CP1$ is considered by Dunajski and West~\cite{DuWe:acs}.
-This condition can be interpreted on the correspondence space as the existence of a trivialization with respect to which the projective spray has no $\del_\lam$ term, and they show that this means that the ODE associated to the projective structure is point equivalent to the derivative of a first order ODE.
-On the other hand, the case that $Y$ has a canonical degree two divisor $\cC$ arises in the characterization~\cite{LeMa:zmcs}, by LeBrun and Mason, of Zoll metrics among Zoll projective structures: in their setting, $Y=\CP2$ and so such a degree two divisor $\cC$ is a conic.
+The case of $Y$ f\/ibering over ${\mathbb{C}}{\rm P}^1$ is considered by Dunajski and West~\cite{DuWe:acs}.
+This condition can be interpreted on the correspondence space as the existence of a~trivialization with respect to which the projective spray has no $\partial_\lambda$ term, and they show that this means that the ODE associated to the projective structure is point equivalent to the derivative of a~f\/irst order ODE.
+On the other hand, the case that $Y$ has a~canonical degree two divisor $\mathcal{C}$ arises in the characterization~\cite{LeMa:zmcs}, by LeBrun and Mason, of Zoll metrics among Zoll projective structures: in their setting, $Y={\mathbb{C}}{\rm P}^2$ and so such a~degree two divisor $\mathcal{C}$ is a~conic.

 Degree three divisors include the case of sections of the anticanonical bundle mentioned already in this appendix, but I have nothing more to say about this.